 Distributions to employees are normally made upon termination of employment and upon submission of a request.
-A request for distribution may be directed to the recordkeeper via written request, voice response system, internet site, or directly with the recordkeeper in accordance with Plan provisions.
+A request for distribution may be directed to the recordkeeper via

 At any time, a participant with an approved immediate and critical financial need may request a hardship withdrawal in an amount no greater than is necessary to satisfy such financial hardship.